janverschelde/PHCpack/src/doc/source/options.rst

 we can compute all its coefficients.
 This is implemented with the dynamic lifting algorithm.

-The menu with 5 different lifting strategies is displayed as follows:
+The menu with 6 different lifting strategies is displayed as follows:

 ::

-   MENU with available Lifting Strategies :
+   MENU with available Lifting Strategies (0 is default) :
      0. Static lifting     : lift points and prune lower hull.
      1. Implicit lifting   : based on recursive formula.
      2. Dynamic lifting    : incrementally add the points.
      3. Symmetric lifting  : points in same orbit get same lifting.
      4. MixedVol Algorithm : a faster mixed volume computation.
-   Type 0, 1, 2, 3, or 4 to select, eventually preceded by i for info :
+     5. DEMiCs Algorithm   : dynamic enumeration for mixed cells.

 The menu of ``phc -m`` offers 5 different algorithms: